 Search Engine Journal: You can find the latest news in search, and many helpful guides and SEO how-to’s across multiple channels.

 Tabtimize blog: Here at Tabtimize, we strive to bring you accurate and up-to-date information about SEO best practices through our video tutorials, how-to’s, case studies, and blogs.
-We also aim to be your information source on our specialty: building contextually relevant backlinks without the hassle.
+We also aim to be your information source on backlink building.

-We’re all about full transparency throughout the link-building process with real sites with real traffic and would like to allow our site visitors the opportunity to try our platform for free.
-Building contextually relevant backlinks shouldn’t be a hassle, so if you’re interested in seeing the right results, get on our waiting list down below.
+We’re all about full transparency throughout the link-building process with real sites with real traffic and would like to allow our site visitors the opportunity to try our tool as well.
+Building contextually relevant backlinks shouldn’t be a hassle, so if you’re interested in finding contextual relevant link prospects, register an account on Tabtimize right here.

 Google will naturally view you as a trustworthy and relevant source of information if you focus on building relevant backlinks, creating high-quality content, and improving user experience.
 It’s important to approach your link-building strategy holistically and use the most important metrics to give you a good overview of the big-picture.
 By building your strategy around user-centricity at its core, plus some patience and persistence, you’ll gradually see your rankings soar on SERPs.